 The third time was a bit different: I moved to a new position.
 The role required leading an entirely new team and posed new challenges: 50% of the hires were new to the company and tech stack.
 This third attempt provided an opportunity to verify the past approaches via controlled experiments.
 The good news is that it worked!
 Most of the new hires had an impact and developed some familiarity within three months.

-First things first: Table stakes
+First things first: Table stakes for rapid onboarding

 1. Get to know the people on the team